Clijsters/PSToggl/README.md

 There are two types of templates.
 Full templates and configuration templates.
 The latter is without a title.

 **Tab completion** based on previous entered information will also be supported to mimic the behavior of Toggl Desktop.
-(And because it makes it much much faster to use cmdlets)
+(And because it makes it much much faster to use Cmdlets)

 ````PowerShell
 PS> Start-TogglEntry -Template vcs